nonoo/kappanhang/README.md

 and **sensitive to interference**.
 If you see a lot of retransmits in the log, or packet loss, then:

-- Place the IC-705 close to your Wi-Fi AP/router
+- Place the IC-705 close to your Wi-Fi AP/router, or use a Wi-Fi range extender device.
 - Make sure the Wi-Fi bandwith is set to max.
 20Mhz in the Wi-Fi router (see explanation [here](https://superuser.com/questions/542191/does-moving-my-router-from-20mhz-to-40-mhz-increase-my-wireless-speed))
 - Try switching Wi-Fi channel on your Wi-Fi router.
 Only channels 1, 6 or 11